box/box-developer-changelog/content/2021/02-05-box-api-response-header-changes.md

 public final static String HEADER_LOCATION_CAPITALIZED = 'Location';
 ```

-If those lines are present then you are using `v1.1.0` of the Salesforce SDK,
+If those lines are present then you are using `v1.1.0` or later of the
-which is not impacted and no changes are needed.
-If those lines are not present
+Salesforce SDK, which is not impacted and no changes are needed.
+If those lines
-then you are using `v1.0` of the Salesforce SDK, which will be impacted and will
+are not present then you are using `v1.0` of the Salesforce SDK, which will be
-need to be updated.
+impacted and will need to be updated.

 ## Salesforce SDK `v1` users: How to make the change